ArturoDent/find-and-transform/searchInPanel.md

 }
 ```

-* `filesToInclude` and `filesToExclude` can take multiple, comma-separated, file or folder entries.
+* All fields can take multiple, comma-separated, entries.
 For example:

 ```jsonc
 "filesToInclude": "zip/new.html, ${relativeFile}, ${relativeFileDirname}" // or any combination and order